 Mortagne-au-Perche eventually came, not before stopping at Mamers for another kind offer of free food and drinks from the locals.
 I had run out by then of gels and caffeine supplements and though I never bonked, I was also avoiding overfeeding and that was usually working as I was only starting to feel hungry within 15 km of a control, but fortunately there were always a blessed soul not only cheering us up but also offering some nourishment, which made me think of Proust when I ate a wonderful madeleine (even though it was from a common commercial brand one).

 Now on my stretch to Dreux, the closer I felt, the more tired I was.
-I really slowed here, even complained about the headwind and now that I got my Wahoo to anticipate the next hill, myself and my knees were not in a good mood.
+I really slowed down here, even complained about the headwind and now that I got my Wahoo to anticipate the next hill, myself and my knees were not in a good mood.
 My down moment finally manifested itself.
 I was so tired and sleepy, and the annoying headwind, and so near, I had to stop when I spotted another hill to climb and had to close my eyes but soon the volunteers came asking me if I was fine.
 Well, I was fine until being disturbed, but I told them, politely, I just need to be left alone and let my eyes shut for 15 min.
 By the way, I my total respect and gratitude to the volunteers, they were just looking for our well being.
-After my quick doze, I was like new again after that and then I push to Dreux.
+After my quick doze, I was like new again after that and then I pushed to Dreux.
 The rest went as you may guess, uneventful, finishing short of 3 days, very happy and surprisingly feeling great!